Methods of work

 A. Functioning of the Working Group

 The Working Group decided to nominate a Chairperson-Rapporteur for a one year term on a rotation basis, changing each year in July, bar exceptional circunstances.

 Ms. Kamala Chandrakirana was nominated as the first Chairperson-Rapporteur.
 Ms. Frances Raday is the current Chairperrson-Rapporteur.
-Ms. Emna Aouij will serve as the next Chairperson-Rapporteur as of April 2014.
+Ms. Emna Aouij will serve as the next Chairperson-Rapporteur.